At Konscious Keto, we know a visibly marbled rib eye steak is a high-quality fat option to eat on a ketogenic diet.

 However, online calculators like that offered by ruled.me are excellent to get an idea of your target fat intake range based on your height, weight, gender, activity levels and goals.

 Follow the fat intake guidelines provided by the mentioned calculator at the onset of the ketogenic diet and revisit your set macros every few weeks to determine whether the fixed fat macros are producing your desired result.

 As we mentioned, your ideal fat target is based on some personal and lifestyle factors.

-Also, as you transition to a ketogenic diet and bask in the excitement around eating yummy, fatty, foods, you may be wondering how to go about eating as many fat macros as is prescribed.
+Also, as you transition to a ketogenic diet and bask in the excitement of eating yummy, fatty foods, you may be wondering how to go about eating as many fat macros as are prescribed.

 Here are some go-to options to easily boost daily fat intake:

 - Plan and track your food intake throughout the day, using free apps like MyFitness Pal, to ensure you eat within the desired macro composition throughout the day.